whyscience/mearmpiooo/README.md

 ### Test with only servos

-I strongly recommend you to confirm if servo settings are correct with your MeArm Pi.
+It is strongly suggested that you confirm if servo settings are correct with your MeArm Pi.

-Run app.py with the arms of MeArmPi removed from servos.
-You can see that servos move to the right direction.
+Run app.py with the arms of MeArmPi removed from servos then you can see that servos move to the right direction.